nedelcudavid/GwentStone/README.md

 ## GwentStone
+## Copyright 2022 Nedelcu Andrei-David

-GwentStone is a Java-based project designed to facilitate a turn-based card game experience inspired by popular card games like Gwent.
+GwentStone is a Java-based project designed to facilitate a turn-based card game experience inspired by popular card games Gwent and HearthStone.
 The project is structured around key functionalities encapsulated within various packages.

 ### Core Functionalities: